 We used our knowledge of the Company, its industry, and the general economic environment to identify the inherent risks to its business model and analysed how those risks might affect the Company's financial resources or ability to continue operations over the going concern period.
-The risks that we considered most likely to adversely affect the Company's available financial resources over this period were:
+The risks that we considered most likely to adversely affect the Company's available financial resources and/or metrics relevant to debt covenants over this period were the recoverability of loans to group undertakings.